 An impressive cast and a director with some pedigree isn't enough to guarantee a film's success.
 Exhibit A: Deadfall.

-The movie was directed by Christopher Coppola (Francis Coppola's nephew) and stars Michael Biehn, James Coburn, and Nicolas Cage (the director's brother).
+The movie was directed by Christopher Coppola (Francis Ford Coppola's nephew) and stars Michael Biehn, James Coburn, and Nicolas Cage (the director's brother).
 Deadfall also includes cameos by Peter Fonda, Talia Shire, and Charlie Sheen.
 But all the star power in the world couldn't save this failed attempt at film noir from itself.
 TV Guide called Deadfall "unpersuasive and shallow."

 A Low Down Dirty Shame (1994); 0 percent

 Written and directed by Keenan Ivory Wayans, A Low Down Dirty Shame is an action comedy about cop-turned-private-detective Andre Shame.
 Shame's got a troubled past, but a new case gives him a shot at redemption.
 There's also a love triangle thrown in for good measure.
-Stephen Holden of the New York Times called Wayans a "bland action hero," and Ebert said, "Take away the guns, and the movie would be about nothing much."
+Stephen Holden of The New York Times called Wayans a "bland action hero," and Ebert said, "Take away the guns, and the movie would be about nothing much."